-From the ranger station, you follow the road for 11km’s until you reach a house on your right-hand side.
+From the ranger station, you follow the road for 11 km until you reach a house on your right-hand side.
 Here you can ask the locals to be your guide for a fee or you can continue on if you think you know the way and can navigate through the jungle.
 I will show more details of where to turn and the house I’m talking about in the blog post below.

 TIFE WATERFALL HIKE IN OMAR TORRIJOS NATIONAL PARK

-The hike begins at the bottom of the hill, in a non-descript area next to a small waterfall.
+The hike begins at the bottom of the hill, in a nondescript area next to a small waterfall.
 If you have a 4×4 you can continue further but for most, you will begin at the foot of the hill and hike the 2km to the official start, which is marked by a big sign and a ranger station.
 We signed our names and crossed the official starting line.

 We had Jerry Moreno, a local hiking expert, with us for the trip as per usual.
 However, he had never been to Tife Waterfall.
-We didn’t really know what we were getting in to.
+We didn’t really know what we were getting into.
 Already sweating and drenched from the first 2 kilometers of incline we headed off towards Tife Waterfall.
-A small dog ran out of the rangers office to join us.
+A small dog ran out of the ranger’s office to join us.
 Remarkably he stayed with us for the next two days.

-As we set off, the early part of the trail continues along a steady road with incline but nothing too crazy.
+As we set off, the early part of the trail continues along a steady road with an incline but nothing too crazy.
 In fact, it is similar to the Volcan Baru hike, because cars can actually drive along this part of the trail although the road is in terrible condition.
 With all of our camping gear on our backs, we slowly made our way to the first pit stop.
 After a couple of kilometers, we reached Calvario viewpoint.
 A big cross is on the right of the trail with spectacular views out across the valley.
-This is actually a popular tourist spot with people paying for a tour guide to drive them all the way to to the top.
+This is actually a popular tourist spot with people paying for a tour guide to drive them all the way to the top.

 The view was nice but nothing out of this world.
 I couldn’t imagine enduring the bumpy road for that viewpoint but each to their own.
 From this point, the trail hit a point of decline and some pretty rough muddy sections.
 It was almost slower than the incline as we dodged the potholes and the mud, hopping from the left to the right.